AstroJacobLi/Rosesim/README.md

 ### Command Line Interface

 **Rosesim** provides command-line scripts for common simulation tasks.
+The scripts are located in `rosesim/scripts/`.

 #### 1. Simulate a Sky Model
 Generate a full sky model including background galaxies and Milky Way stars: